austin-hua/OS_IoTDataTransmission/README.md

 Implementation of memory pages and serial communication mechanisms

 ### Compilation
 Before compiling, make sure you are running the correct version of kernel.
 We are using Kernel v.
 4.14.25.
-You can check which version you are using with the command <em>uname -a</em>.
+You can check which version you are using with the command <em>uname -r</em>.
 There are fundamental differences in certain ksocket functions between older kernel versions and 4.14.25 that make backwards compatibility impossible.
 Don't learn this the hard way.
+Also, install the *libelf-dev*, *libncurses5-dev*, and *libssl-dev* packages to be able to run compile.sh.

 Next switch to super user.
 Use the command <em>sudo -s</em>.
 Navigate to our src folder.
 Execute compile.sh using any of the following commands.